|

 - ERNESTA:

-Feminine form of English Ernest and Italian/Spanish Ernesto,
+Feminine form of Italian/Spanish Ernesto,

-meaning "battle to the death."
+meaning "battle (to the death), serious business."

-- ESMERALDA: Female Spanish name, meaning
+- ESMERALDA: Spanish

 "emerald."
 Victor Hugo gave his gypsy heroine this name in his novel, The